-If you are just starting out then three times per week is probably enough, but if you’ve been training for a while and are not seeing results then maybe your workload is too light?
+If you are just starting out then three times per week is probably enough.
+However, if you’ve been training for a while and are not seeing results then maybe your workload is too light?

 Get into a routine, and create a program that will reflect the extra gym time you have available now.
 Training more will require better recovery, so check out our next point below.

 Proper recovery is often a completely overlooked and underrated factor in muscle gains, but the truth is that without optimal recovery you will never gain muscle.

 Nutrition is a big factor which we have covered slightly already.